The Search for a Criterion

 If something is valid in Time and Space and for all people, then it must be also experienced by all people in the history of our ancestors and will be undoubtedly experienced by the coming generations.
 The shared experience of all people - the dwelling between birth and death - is undeniably certain to agree upon.
 If a certain truth becomes known for all people through experiencing it (an experience, which had been also experienced by their ancestors in history) then it is fitting to consider such a truth as spanning all categories, offering no opportunity for dispute about its certainty.

 The Three Certainties

-According to Eastern perspectives, there are three truths, which all people would agree upon their certainty without any doubt:
+According to Eastern perspectives, there are three universal truths:

-1. The first observation about the common experience starts from observing this current moment of time.
-We reached this moment of time because of previous moments and events, retrospectively starting from one event: that of our birth.
-The fact that we are here because we were born in the first place - is indisputable.
+1. It is indisputable that we exist because we experienced birth in the first place.
 The event of birth was the start of a process of growth and which will be followed by decline and death.
-This process is universal; it is expressed by all what exists - and is called the Truth of Impermanence, or - in other words the change in time.
-The certainty of change is expressed by the physical aspect of the body and the mental aspect of mind).
-Beyond any doubt: birth, growth and death express the absolute certainty of 'change over time' – taking place at each moment in the realm of living being, and also in the field of inanimate matter.
+This process is universal; it is expressed by all what exists - and is called the Truth of Impermanence, or - in other words - the truth of change in time.
+The certainty of change is expressed by the physical aspect of the body and by the mental aspect of mind.
+Beyond any doubt: birth, growth, decline and death express the absolute certainty of 'change over time' – taking place at each moment in the realm of living being, and also in the field of inanimate matter.
 Even natural landscape, or planets, stars and galaxies - also express the Certainty of Change.